mjburcz/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz Java code for Treverity, using inputs 5 15 100.
+FizzBuzz Java code for Treverity.
 Developed with IntelliJ IDEA 2016 1.3